|

 human being.

-identification of a hiding place with food, helps at the time of
+of a hiding place with food, helps at the time of huting for

-huting for the caribous.
-One finds, in the Far North, INUKSHUIIT
+the caribous.
+One finds, in the Far North, INUKSHUIIT (plural

-(plural of inukshuk) whose erection was made approximately in
+of inukshuk) whose erection was made approximately in the year

-Inukshul (Ilanaq) will be the symbol of the Winter
+Inukshul (Ilanaq) was the symbol of the Winter

-Olympics which will be held in Vancouver 2010.
+Olympics held in Vancouver 2010.
 On the international scene, the INUKSHUK represents as much

-today’s Inuits, Inushuk is used as a sign of friendship, of
+For today’s Inuits, Inushuk is used as a sign of friendship,

 |